Social Skills Groups2025-09-01T07:20:34+00:00

 What

-• Testimonial – “It felt so good to compete in a team and be live in person and not on video games with people I have never met!”
-“To know someone had my back and I had there’s felt so good!”
-Mike – 18 years old.
+“It felt so good to compete in a team and be live in person, not just on video games with people I’ve never met.
+To know someone had my back, and I had theirs, felt amazing!”

 Where

-Orlando Social Skills Groups
+Where Orlando Families Turn for Trusted Social Skills Groups

-TLC offers several child and adolescent social skills groups in the Orlando area covering leadership skills, social skills, anger management, dealing with provocation, support and coping skills.
+TLC offers several child and adolescent social skills groups in the Orlando area, covering leadership skills, social skills, anger management, dealing with provocation, support, and coping skills.
 Additional, groups are offered as well and are listed below.

 When

-• Middle School Students (Grades 5th – 7th): Thursdays from 6 pm – 7pm
+2. Middle School Students (Grades 5th – 7th): Thursdays from 5 pm – 6 pm at just $55 per hour

 Why